Living with Multiple Sclerosis

 I was diagnosed with RRMS (Remitting, Relapsing Multiple Sclerosis) in 2006 when I experienced optic neuritis in my right eye.
 It was like someone placed a dirty clogged screen door over my eye.
 Luckily the doctors place me on steroids, and I regained my vision completely.
 Then a couple of months later I experienced numbness on my right side.
 And the numbness began to spread down my right leg, and then to my foot, then it started to travel down my right arm.
 This was all within a matter of days.
 That was really scary.
 Yet once again the doctors placed me on steroids, this time a nurse came out and administered the medicine intravenously.
+It’s so convenient with steroids uk buy online.
 And again, I was lucky not to have any permanent nerve damage (however the bottom of my right foot is slightly numb from time to time).

 After these two flare ups, my doctors told my newly engaged fiancé and me that we should start a family while I could still “function normally.”
 What?!?
 Talk about a dose of reality.
 It was hard to understand that while you can look at me and I look healthy and am athletic, and functioning normally, that inside my body attacking itself.

 Was it crazy to start a family before we were married?
 The doctors sure seemed that it was a good idea.
 Otherwise they wanted me to begin my daily regimented injections.
 I was still in denial that I even had the disease, but we decided to listen to the doctors and start our little family.
 And we were blessed with beautiful and healthy boy/girl twins.